“Silent gratitude isn’t much use to anyone.”

 Consider the different words you could use:

-- “Dear Jane,” – This is formal, and I rarely use this unless addressing family or very close friends.
+- “Dear Jane,” – This is formal.
+I rarely use this unless addressing family or very close friends.
 In that instance, the use of the term Dear actually comes across as what it means – rather than giving the impression of a thank you card written at arm’s length.

 - “My Dear Jane,” or “My Dearest Jane,” – This I typically see used in addressing significant others, or people addressing their family such as children, grand-children and and nieces/nephews.